Absorption Spectra of Conjugated Dyes

 You will record the UV-Vis absorption spectrum of each dye using either the Varian or Ocean Optics spectrometers available in the laboratory.
 If you are using the Varian it is suggested that you set it to record data every 1 nm and that the scan speed be set to no more 300 nm/min.
 Save your spectra as ASCII text files for importing into Excel.
 Use the spectrometer software’s peak picking routine to determine each transition’s lmax.
 It is advisable not to try to do the peak picking in Excel; it is fairly tedious.

 The literature procedures call for the use of methanol as a solvent.3,4 If you wish to explore the effect of solvent it is suggested that you use other polar organic solvents (e. g., tetrahydrofuran, acetonitrile, etc.) because of the poor solubility of these dyes in non-polar solvents and in water.
 Be sure to select solvents that do not absorb light in the same wavelength region as your dyes.

 Results and Analysis

 Report the final absorption spectra for each dye you studied.
 You will want to present a series of dyes on the same graph, and so you must clearly indicate which spectral trace arises from which dye.
-Do not put all the spectra on the same graph!
-Note that although your spectra are experimentally determined (and so should be shown as individual points), it is common practice to show spectra as solid lines, unless there is good reason to do otherwise.
+Donot put all 11 spectra on a single graph as this will be a big mess!
+Note that although your spectra are experimentally determined (and so one would think that they should be shown as individual points), it is common practice to show spectra as solid lines, unless there is good reason to do otherwise.